 Follow on Twitter

-Rachel Laudan is a Senior Visiting Research Fellow in the Institute for Historical Studies at the University of Texas at Austin.
+Rachel Laudan is a senior visiting research fellow at the Institute for Historical Studies at the University of Texas at Austin.

 The daily grind